hoanganhtuan95ptit/ComponentService/README.md

 # ComponentService

-**ComponentService** is a library that helps decouple the initialization logic of components in Android applications (Application, Activity, Fragment) based on the **AutoRegister** library.
+**ComponentService** is a powerful lifecycle injection library for Android.
+It allows developers to "inject" any piece of code into the lifecycle of Components (Application, Activity, Fragment) while remaining **completely independent** from the main codebase.

+## 🌟 Why ComponentService?

+Traditional lifecycle management often leads to bloated `BaseActivity` or `BaseFragment` classes and tightly coupled logic in `onCreate`, `onResume`, etc.

+**ComponentService** solves this by:
+- **Zero-code changes**: Inject logic into components without touching their source code.
+- **Independence**: Keep feature-specific logic (Analytics, Logging, Theme management) in its own module/file, away from the main branch.
+- **Decoupling**: Modules can hook into the lifecycle of an Activity or Fragment they don't even "know" about.

 ## 📦 Installation